-Just like public / private channels and one-to-one chats in Slack, conversations in Ryver are organized into open forums, private teams and direct message.
+Just like Public, Private channels and Direct messages in Slack, conversations in Ryver are organized into open Forums, private Teams and direct messages with People.
 Slack lets you share, pin, comment, add reaction, edit, delete a message or even follow the particular message and send a reminder.

 In Ryver you can create a task out of a message, set a reminder, add a reaction, start a topic (it’s like threads in Slack), edit, delete or reply.
 I didn’t see the pin option in Ryver which is quite handy.
 E.g. you can pin any message in Chanty and view all the pins any time to quickly get back to what’s important.

 For a few years Slack was doing just fine without built-in video calls.
 Google Hangouts integration used to take care of this issue.
 Finally, in 2016 Slack has introduced their native video calls so the teams are now able to make a voice or video call directly in Slack.

 As we’ve tried video calls in Slack with our team, we haven’t experienced major issues, except some minor bugs while turning camera on and off during the video conversation.

 Some bugs occurred during a video call in Slack